AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

     + `/test/asset-compute/worker`, representing a test suite for a specific worker, contains sub-folders representing a specific test-case, along with the test input, parameters, and expected output.
 + `/build` contains the output, logs, and artifacts of Asset Compute test case executions.
 + `/manifest.yml` defines what Asset Compute workers the project provides.
 Each worker implementation must be enumerated in this file to make them available to AEM as a Cloud Service.
++ `/console.json` defines Adobe I/O configurations
+    + This file can be generated/updated using the `aio app use` command.
 + `/.aio` contains configurations used by the aio CLI tool.
-This file can be configured via the `aio config` command.
+    + This file can be generated/updated using the `aio app use` command.
 + `/.env` defines environment variables in a `key=value` syntax and contains secrets that should not be shared.
-To protect these secrets, this file should NOT be checked into Git and is ignored via the project's default `.gitignore` file.
+This can be generated or To protect these secrets, this file should NOT be checked into Git and is ignored via the project's default `.gitignore` file.
+    + This file can be generated/updated using the `aio app use` command.
     + Variables defined in this file can be overridden by [exporting variables](../deploy/runtime.md) on the command line.

 For more details on project structure review, review the [Anatomy of a Adobe Project Firefly project](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md#5-anatomy-of-a-project-firefly-application).